gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 # Introduction to JavaScript Programming

-JavaScript is a versatile and widely-used programming language that is essential for web development, but can still be used effectively outside of .
+JavaScript is a versatile and widely-used programming language that is essential for web development.
 It allows developers to create interactive and dynamic content on websites.
 Whether you are using a Mac, Linux, or Windows computer, JavaScript is a fundamental skill for anyone interested in programming.

 ## Understanding JavaScript